chr56/Phonograph_Plus/docs/Build_Instructions.md

     - enough available storage space, on user home disk (at least ~2G)
 - Compatible desktop operating system [^PC]:
     - Windows 10/11 (tested)
-    - Ubuntu 22.04 (tested)
+    - Ubuntu 24.04 (tested)
-- JDK 17 (AGP 8.8.2 with gradle 8.12.1 are used in this project)
+- JDK 21 (Android Gradle Plugin 8.13.2 along with gradle 8.14.3 are used in this project)
-- Android SDK (automatically downloadable in entire process)
+- Android SDK (automatically downloaded via AGP)
 - Internet connection

 [^PC]: Compatibility is uncertain on Termux; Android 16 with full Linux VM may be compatible.